Seelengrab/FieldFlags.jl/docs/src/examples.md

 ```@repl mutableFlags
 methods(MutableFlags)
 ```

+(The second constructor, taking a `MutableFlags_fields` object, is considered internal and not API.)

 The only difference is that we are now able to set individual fields in an object: